-Estonia's security environment is dominated by a historically volatile relationship with neighboring Russia (see History and Myth).
-Estonia considers its membership in NATO, the UN, and the EU vital to its security and defense, relying on its
+Estonia's security environment is dominated by a historically volatile relationship with neighboring Russia (see History and Mvth).
+Estonia considers membership in NATO. the UN, and the EU vital tο its security and defense, relying on its international partners to insulate it against large.